Skip to content

 • Legs: Glute kickbacks, cable squats, pistol squats, long-bar cable deadlifts, leg raises, lying hamstring curls, weighted step-ups, Smith machine squats (if it has a barbell attached)

-• Back: Standing row, single-arm lateral row, LAT pulldowns, pull-ups, chin-ups, front lever pulls, chainsaws, Australian pulls, straight-arm pushdowns
+• Back: Standing row, single-arm lateral row, Lat pulldowns, pull-ups, chin-ups, front lever pulls, chainsaws, Australian pulls, straight-arm pushdowns

 • Chest: Flyes, chest press, decline/incline push-ups, dips, muscle-ups, cable weight press (keeping hands together in front of chest and pushing out and squeezing pecs together)